 “Securing and Evaluating the Scene – Steps should be taken to ensure the safety of individuals and to identify and protect the integrity of potential evidence….

-Evidence Collection – Collect traditional and digital evidence in a manner that preserves their evidential value”
+Evidence Collection – Collect traditional and digital evidence in a manner that preserves their evidentiary value”

-The SFP1218 can connect with any portable wireless device including smart-phones and tablets utilizing a capacitive sensing touch screen.
+The SFP1218 can connect with any portable wireless device including smartphones and tablets utilizing a capacitive sensing touch screen.
 The wireless device can be manipulated through the screen without compromising the evidence.
-SELECT has worked with a number of data extraction companies, including HTCI and .XRY products to create device manipulation while isolating the device.
+SELECT has worked with a number of data extraction companies, including HTCI, .XRY and Paraben products to create device manipulation while isolating the device.